pleo-oss/pleo-spa-infra/README.md

 💡 A Terraform Module which creates a complete serving infrastructure for a Single Page Application on AWS.

-👨‍🔧 This repo is lovingly stewarded by Pleo Frontend Ops.
+👨‍🔧 This repo is lovingly stewarded by Pleo's Web Core team.

 🐛 Issues should be reported
 [in the repo](https://github.com/pleo-oss/pleo-spa-infra/issues) or via